SanomaCZ/ella-category-subdomain/README.rst

 You can run tests for this application, here is example::

-    # create and acivat e virtualenv, then
+    # create and acivate virtualenv, then
     pip install -r requirements/base.txt -r requirements/test.txt
     ./tests/unit/run_tests.py